 According to Professor David Capes of Houston Baptist University, the Christian bible "is probably the most owned and least read book out there.
 That's because, for many, it's too difficult to understand."

 Professor Capes isn't quite ready to admit that his bible is irrelevant and instead decided to spend seven years developing a new, dumbed-down version of his bible.
 The new translation, called "The Voice," seeks to emphasize what Capes considers the meaning behind the words.
 How interesting!
-And I suppose Capes and his team at Houston Baptist gets to tell us all what the words really mean.
+And I suppose Capes and his team at Houston Baptist gets to tell us all what the words of a divinely inspired book really mean.

 The new translation is almost certain to be controversial, especially when one considers that words like "angel," "apostle," and even "Christ" are absent from the text.